R. Kelly: Disgraced R&B star guilty of child abuse

 - Published

-Convicted sex offender R. Kelly has been found guilty of child sexual abuse.
+Disgraced 55-year-old R&B star R. Kelly has been found guilty of child sexual abuse in his second federal trial.

-The jury convicted the disgraced 55-year-old R&B singer on six out of 13 counts after a four-week trial in his hometown of Chicago.
+The jury convicted the 55-year-old on six out of 13 counts after a four-week trial in his hometown of Chicago.

-He was acquitted of fixing his state child pornography trial in 2008.
+He was acquitted of fixing a state trial on child pornography charges in 2008.

 Last year the Bump n' Grind singer was convicted of sex trafficking and racketeering in New York.
 He was later sentenced to 30 years in jail.